 In November 2015, a big story began circulating about how one of Google’s engineers, Benson Leung, had reviewed most of the USB-C cables available on Amazon and found them severely lacking — even one provided by smartphone manufacturer OnePlus.

-You can still read his Google Plus post, in which he warns that OnePlus’s Type-C-to-Type-A cable could cause damage to any charger, USB hub, or USB port used in conjunction with it.
+You can still read his Google Plus post [no longer available], in which he warns that OnePlus’s Type-C-to-Type-A cable could cause damage to any charger, USB hub, or USB port used in conjunction with it.

 And then in February 2016, another story went big — this time, Leung’s test of a Type-C-to-Type-A cable from Surjtech fried his Chromebook Pixel.
 Not only were the USB-C ports damaged, but the Pixel also suffered from a burned-out embedded controller, rendering the laptop unusable.